tardate/LittleArduinoProjects/Electronics101/SerialInterface/UsbUartCH340G/README.md

 I have a CH340G USB adapter that I
-[got along with an Arduino mini](https://www.aliexpress.com/item/A96-Free-Shipping-USB2-0-To-TTL-6Pin-CH340G-Converter-Pro-Mini-Atmega328-5V-16M-For/1887601992.html), so I took a closer look to see if it usde the CH340G chip in any unexpected ways.
+[got along with an Arduino mini](https://www.aliexpress.com/item/A96-Free-Shipping-USB2-0-To-TTL-6Pin-CH340G-Converter-Pro-Mini-Atmega328-5V-16M-For/1887601992.html), so I took a closer look to see if it used the CH340G chip in any unexpected ways.

 Tracing the circuit, it turns out to be very straight-forward.
 A few things to note:

-* the 3.3V/5V selector actually just enables/disables a 662K 3.3V regulator to supply the outbound pwer rail.
+* the 3.3V/5V selector actually just enables/disables a 662K 3.3V regulator to supply the outbound power rail.
 It does not switch the operating voltage of the CH340G itself (or the data levels)
 * includes a power indicator LED, and a transmit indicator LED
 * has 1kΩ resistors inline the RX/TX lines; not particularly sure why (not mentioned in the CH340G data sheet)
 * lots of ceramic bypass capacitors.
 I'm not sure of the actual capacitance values.